BeenleTian/SPTempRels/README.md

 # SPTempRels

-SPTempRels trains a structured perceptron model for extracting temporal relations from clinical texts, in which events and temporal expressions are given.
-It can also be used to replicate the experiments done by [Leeuwenberg and Moens (EACL, 2017)](https://github.com/tuur/SPTempRels/raw/master/structured-learning-temporal-preprint.pdf).
-The paper contains a more detailed description of the model.
+SPTempRels trains and evaluates a structured perceptron model for extracting temporal relations from clinical texts, in which events and temporal expressions are given.
+It can also be used to replicate the experiments done by [Leeuwenberg and Moens (EACL, 2017)](http://www.aclweb.org/anthology/E/E17/E17-1108.pdf).
+The paper contains a detailed description of the model.
+The conference slides can be found [here](https://github.com/tuur/SPTempRels/raw/master/SPTempRels-EACL2017-Slides.pdf).
 When using this code please refer to the paper.

+In case of problems when running the code or suggestions feel free to send me an e-mail (see paper for email).

 ## Reference